kurtosis-tech/kurtosis/docs/docs/cli-reference/run.md

    def start_node(plan,args):
        # your code
    ```
+1. The `--production` flag can be used to make sure services restart in case of failure (default behavior is not restart)

 1. The `--experimental` flag can be used to enable experimental or incubating features.
 Please reach out to Kurtosis team if you wish to try any of those.

 <!--------------------------------------- ONLY LINKS BELOW HERE -------------------------------->
 [add-services-reference]: ../starlark-reference/plan.md#add_services